-D: .
-C 40 C.1 A .
-1 C .
-1 .
-1 Direct Discrimination Section 13 of the Act defines direct discrimination to be where people are treated less favourably than others on grounds related to their identity as one of the protected groups (age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex and sexual orientation).
+Direct Discrimination Discrimination Section 13 of the Act defines direct discrimination to be where people are treated less favourably than others on grounds related to their identity as one of the protected groups (age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex and sexual orientation).
 The definition of direct discrimination extends protection based on association and perception.
-Discrimination by Association Applies to age, disability, gender reassignment, race, religion and belief, sex and sexual orientation.
+Applies to age, disability, gender reassignment, race, religion and by Association belief, sex and sexual orientation.
 This is direct discrimination against someone because they associate with another person who possesses a protected characteristic.
 Discrimination by Perception / Perception Discrimination Applies to age, disability, gender reassignment, race, religion and belief, sex and sexual orientation.
 This is direct discrimination against an individual because others think they possess a particular protected characteristic.
 It applies even if the person does not actually possess that characteristic.
 Indirect Discrimination Applies to age, disability, gender reassignment, marriage and civil partnership, race, religion and belief, sex and sexual orientation.
 Section 19 of the Act defines indirect discrimination as occurring when a provision, criterion or practice is neutral on the face of it, but its impact particularly disadvantages people with a protected characteristic, unless the person applying the provision can justify it as a proportionate means of achieving a legitimate aim.
 Ultimately, if tested, it will be for a court of law or tribunal to determine what is justifiable.
 Discrimination Arising from Disability This can occur when a disabled person is treated unfavourably because of something connected to their impairment and the treatment cannot be justified.
-Failure to make Reasonable Adjustments The Equality Act 2010 places a duty upon organisations to make reasonable adjustments for staff, students and service users in relation to: for Disabled People • provisions, criteria or practices • physical features auxiliary aids These adjustments apply where a disabled person is placed at a substantial disadvantage in comparison to non-disabled people
+Failure to make Reasonable Adjustments for Disabled People The Equality Act 2010 places a duty upon organisations to make reasonable adjustments for staff, students and service users in relation to: • provisions, criteria or practices • physical features • auxiliary aids These adjustments apply where a disabled person is placed at a substantial disadvantage in comparison to non-disabled people